solidjs-community/solid-primitives/README.md

 ### `make` (non-reactive) vs `create` (reactive)

 Solid uses the `create` prefix to define a primitive that provides reactive utility.
-Solid Primitives reinforces this pattern but in an effort to enhance composability we have also introduced the `make` prefix for identify non-reactive basic primitives.
+Solid Primitives reinforces this pattern but in an effort to enhance composability we have also introduced the `make` prefix for identifying non-reactive foundation primitives.
 Having a non-reactive alternative means that the primitive does the bare essentials such as cleaning up events or interupting a process. ie. `makeTimer` will create and clean-up the scheduler, providing only a clear method. createTimer provides a properly reactive primitive that composes it.

 ### Managing Primitive Complexity